mvolkmann/blog/src/swift-ui.md

         }
     }
 }

-struct ContentView_Previews: PreviewProvider {
-    static var previews: some View {
-        ContentView()
-    }
-}
 ```

 If the view inside a `NavigationLink` doesn't have a `navigationTitle`,
-the link to get back to it will just display "Back".
+the link to go back will just display "Back".

 To go back to the previous view programmatically,
 add the following to a view and call `dismiss` with no arguments.